ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Story Mode Route Menu (Y button when paused) remaps control to P1 until pause is closed
 * Checkpoint Bonus (Rings, Bubble, Lives) are based off P1's ring count if P2 activates checkpoint
 * If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
-* P2 can properly interact with helicopters
+* P2 can properly interact with helicopters | DONE
 * Vibration for P2
-* Rework core respawning to be based on independent respawns
+* Rework core respawning to be based on independent respawns | DONE
 * Remove 'game pause' on either player respawning
-* Fix some independent respawn cases (downward rail and dark spline)
+* Fix some independent respawn cases (downward rail and dark spline) | DONE
-* Space Gadget gravity switcher rework
+* Space Gadget gravity switcher rework | DONE (has one issue remaining with checkpoint warping)
-* Boss cameras will act as the original game for both players
+* Boss cameras will act as the original game for both players (partial)
-* Toggleable Player Targetting (ex: P1 can homing attack P2, and will aim at P2)
+* Player Targetting Preference Setting (ex: P1 can homing attack P2, and will aim at P2) | DONE
 * CC/CB EventsCamera (Maybe)
+* Checkpoint Warping System Reworked to allow other player unaffected
+* Fadescreen Added for most cases without interrupting play session with Independent Respawns
 * Independent Chunk Culling / Overlap (Unlikely - but will attempt)

 ## Other Known Issues (Not planned to be fixed)